Assistant Coach/Director of Goalkeeping, Under-14s & Under-13s

-In addition to his work with the Academy, Spratt assists first team goalkeeper coach Remi Roy, working with first team goalkeepers at home the team is on the road.
+In addition to his work with the Academy, Spratt assists first team goalkeeper coach Remi Roy, working with first team goalkeepers at home when the team is on the road.
 On a national scale, Spratt has been active with U.S. Soccer since 2012, primarily working as a goalkeeper coach at U.S. Soccer National Training Centers.

 Spratt's previous work experience includes coaching stints with a variety of English club academy programs, including Sunderland AFC and Darlington FC.
 He also spent time as the goalkeepers coach with the College of Holy Cross, University of Massachusetts-Lowell, and various universities in northeast England.
-Spratt works with the goalkeepers at Providence College, helping the Friars win the 2016 Big EAST Regular Season Championship and the 2013 Big East Tournament, while advancing to the NCAA College Cup Final Four for the first time in program history.
-In 2013, Spratt also helped Providence advance to the NCAA round of Elite Eight, with the Friars Goalkeeper claiming the Big East Goalkeeper of the year award.
+Currently, Spratt works with the goalkeepers at Providence College, helping the Friars win the 2016 Big EAST Regular Season Championship and the 2013 Big East Tournament, while advancing to the NCAA College Cup Final Four for the first time in program history.
+In 2016, Spratt also helped Providence advance to the NCAA round of Elite Eight, with the Friars Goalkeeper claiming the Big East Goalkeeper of the year award.

 A graduate of the University of Sunderland, Spratt holds a bachelor's degree in sport and exercise development and has his FA goalkeeping licenses.
 He has also earned the NSCAA’s Advanced National Goalkeeping Diploma and is currently on the US Soccer Federation’s licensing pathway.
-Spratt also became an NSCAA national staff goalkeepers instructor in 2013.
+Spratt also became an NSCAA national staff goalkeeper instructor in 2013.

 A native of Newcastle, England, Spratt spent time as a player with Manchester United's youth academy, and was part of an England National Team developmental squad at the Under-18 level.